ThompsonBethany01/Telco_Churn/README.md

 - The model uses five features: (tech support, automatic payment, service/contract type, and monthly charges) and a max_depth = 5
 - A simplified visual of how the model works is below
 ![random_forest_visual](https://i.pinimg.com/originals/7b/28/3f/7b283f5e05af1fd7f6ec949ceb847875.png)
+- Next steps: explore the data to find more drivers of churn and use these to refine the model.
 ****
 # **How to Reproduce**
 - [x] Read this README.md